ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![Lab4_12](/assets/hello-hdp/join_op_column_hello_hdp_lab4.png)

-*   The resulting data set will give us total miles and total non normal events for a particular driver.
-Register this filtered table as a temporary table so that subsequent SQL queries can be applied on it.
+*   The resulting data set will give us total miles and total non-normal events for a particular driver.
+Register this filtered table as a temporary table so that subsequent SQL queries can be applied to it.

 ~~~scala
 joined.registerTempTable("joined")